vipra-uwf/VIPRA/README.md

 # Usage

-Currently, VIPRA requires the user to define their own main and handle any command line arguments.
+VIPRA is a template framework this means it requires the user to define their own main and handle any command line arguments.

 A basic skeleton will be provided in the future for ease of use.

 ## Simulation Construction

-Simulations are created by combining the several different [Module Types](#module-types).
+Simulations are created by choosing which implementations to use for the several different [Module Types](#module-types).

 A utility function for creating simulations is provided that allows the modules to be passed in in any order:
 ```C++
 template <typename... module_ts>
 auto VIPRA::simulation(module_ts&&...) -> VIPRA::SimType;
 ```

+There is an [Example Simulation](#example-simulation) below.

 ### Required Modules